 - Cold start

 Cold starts of Java functions take longer than cold starts of functions written in interpreted languages.
 Java packages are usually bigger.
-Runtime environment is heavier.
-In case of backend application half of a second or even a second of latency is not a problem.
-In case of an interaction with a user, it could be an issue.
+The runtime environment is heavier.
+In the case of backend application half of a second or even a second of latency is not a problem.
+In the case of an interaction with a user, it could be an issue.

 - Overall performance